Information about Metformin

 Latest prescription information about Metformin.
-Learn how to pronounce the drug's name, its indications, dosage, how to take, when to take, when not to take, side effects, special precautions, its storage instructions and warnings if any when taken during pregnancy.
+Learn how to pronounce the drug's name, its indications, dosage, how to take, when to take, when not to take, side effects, special precautions, warnings and its storage instructions .
 Also listed are the International and Indian trade name(s) of the drug and its price list.

 Dose is based on patient’s condition.
 The recommended dose is 0.5 to 2.5mg in divided doses.